freenas/freenas-docs/userguide/storage.rst

 #ifdef truenas
-.. note:: :ref:`High Availability (HA) <Failover>` must be disabled when exporting the last pool on %brand%.
+.. note:: HA requires at least one connected pool.
+If only one pool is connected, HA must be disabled before that pool can be disconnected.

 #endif truenas